kaloyanterziev/Metal-Supply/README.md

 we could switch to PBFT.
 When the network becomes even bigger, we could test how PoET performs and choose a version supported by the available hardware.

-### 3.5 Chapter Summary
+### 5 Chapter Summary

 This chapter describes the design requirements and the needed planning involved in the project.
 It also provides detailed description of the data models used.
-The chapter also covers the archi- tecture of the application, as well as choices made in the process of planning and development.
+The chapter also covers the architecture of the application, as well as choices made in the process of planning and development.